isomerpages/moe-springfieldsec/pages/National Digital Literacy Programme (NDLP).md

 opportunity.
 Singapore Citizen students can use their Edusave Account to pay for the PLD.</p>
 <p>Springfield Secondary is scheduled for Phase 1 implementation and the
-non-graduating students in Secondary 1, 2 and 3 will be receiving the PLD in Term 2, 2021.</p>
+non-graduating students in Secondary 1, 2 and 3 have received the PLD in Term 2, 2021.</p>
 <h3>Intended Outcome</h3>
 <p>There are&nbsp;<strong>3</strong>&nbsp;intended outcomes of the 1:1 personalized
 learning environment.&nbsp;</p>